nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [4.05]

+##### 4.05.A01) NO-TITLE

-##### 4.05.A01) • Preventing all forms of torture inside prisons
+- 4.05.A01.01) Preventing all forms of torture inside prisons

-- 4.05.A01.01) Analysing the nature, mental status, and other qualities of the prisoners, and categorizing and placing of prisoners accordingly
+- 4.05.A01.02) Analysing the nature, mental status, and other qualities of the prisoners, and categorizing and placing of prisoners accordingly

-- 4.05.A01.02) Expanding facilities within prisons, including special facilities according to international standards
+- 4.05.A01.03) Expanding facilities within prisons, including special facilities according to international standards

-##### 4.05.A02) • Ensuring the quality of the food given to prisoners
+- 4.05.A01.04) Ensuring the quality of the food given to prisoners

-- 4.05.A02.01) Referral of persons convicted of minor offences to community programs without incarceration
+- 4.05.A01.05) Referral of persons convicted of minor offences to community programs without incarceration

-##### 4.05.A03) • Launching vocational counselling service to reform prisoners
+- 4.05.A01.06) Launching vocational counselling service to reform prisoners

-- 4.05.A03.01) Introducing regular exercise programs to maintain the physical health of the prisoners
+- 4.05.A01.07) Introducing regular exercise programs to maintain the physical health of the prisoners

-- 4.05.A03.02) Programmes to use long-term prisoners for various production processes and services
+- 4.05.A01.08) Programmes to use long-term prisoners for various production processes and services

-- 4.05.A03.03) Streamlining the process to detain prisoners with good behaviour in open-air prisons and or send them home under regular supervision
+- 4.05.A01.09) Streamlining the process to detain prisoners with good behaviour in open-air prisons and or send them home under regular supervision

-##### 4.05.A04) • Educational and vocational training courses in every prison
+- 4.05.A01.10) Educational and vocational training courses in every prison

-- 4.05.A04.01) Improving the efficiency of institutions involved in the criminal justice system to avoid prolonged detention as remand prisoners
+- 4.05.A01.11) Improving the efficiency of institutions involved in the criminal justice system to avoid prolonged detention as remand prisoners

-- 4.05.A04.02) Paying special attention to the welfare of prisoners and preventing all form of violence against them in prisons
+- 4.05.A01.12) Paying special attention to the welfare of prisoners and preventing all form of violence against them in prisons

-- 4.05.A04.03) Expanding education, health, and other services to children who live in prisons with their mothers
+- 4.05.A01.13) Expanding education, health, and other services to children who live in prisons with their mothers

 ### 4.06) A drug-free country - A healthier citizen life